 - Step-by-step photo instructions are included in that post as well.

-- Candied Sweet Potatoes - one of my favorite side dishes for Thanksgiving!
+- Candied Sweet Potatoes and Classic Thanksgiving Stuffing are two of my favorite side dishes for Thanksgiving!

 - Company Mashed Potatoes - prepare your mashed potatoes the day before with this delicious recipe for creamy mashed potatoes.

-- Turkey Breast cooked in the crock pot - I always cook another turkey breast in the crock pot so we have extra white meat.
-That way you can send home extra with family members and have enough on hand the next day to make turkey sandwiches.
+- I always cook an additional Turkey Breast cooked in the crock pot so we have extra white meat.
+That way you can send home leftovers with family members and have enough on hand the next day to make turkey sandwiches.

 Ingredients